juicedata/juicefs-csi-driver/docs/en/examples/mount-resources.md

 ## Dynamic provisioning

-You can set resources limit and request in StorageClass:
+You can set resource request and limit in `StorageClass`:

 ```yaml {12-15}
 apiVersion: storage.k8s.io/v1